Your 2026 Notice of Tax Levy will display a levy called Asset Renewal, and another called Special Assessment.

 SSID’s infrastructure is more than 50 years old.
-It is comprised of 16,000 feet (4,900 metres) of pipes, 2 wells, 2 pumps, 2 generators, 2 reservoirs totalling 50,000 imperial gallons of water, 5 outbuildings and a steel tower, 2 pump meters and 167 household meters, 13 hydrants, 13 hose cabinets, 4 standpipes, 17 gate valves and 4 air relief valves.
+It is comprised of 16,000 feet (4,900 metres) of pipes, 2 wells, 2 pumps, 2 generators, 2 reservoirs totalling 50,000 imperial gallons of water, 5 outbuildings and a steel tower, 2 pump meters and 167 household meters, 13 hydrants, 13 hose cabinets, 4 pipe-end blowoffs, 17 gate valves and 3 air release valves.
 In 2019 and 2020, we replaced 10 old water meters, with funding from the reserves.
 In 2020, we replaced 1 of our 2 diesel generators.
-In 2022, we replaced 2 hydrants, and will replace more in 2024.
+In 2022 and 2024, we replaced another 4 hydrants.
+In 2024, we replaced the 3 air release valves.

 The reserves may also be used for unforeseen events, as in 2009, when $100,000 was used to fix the broken 40,000-gallon water tank, and for protective measures, as in 2012 when SSID bought a backup generator, well, and pump.